 Retroactive financing.

 Retroactive financing is available under the Project for disbursing resources quickly in response to urgent needs.
 As per the LA, the project is qualified for up to 40 percent for retroactive financing, as long as expenditures are procured in accordance with applicable World Bank Procurement Regulations.
-The Bank will review and agree on the list of eligible expenditures for retroactive financing during appraisal.
-The retroactive financing period is up to 12 months prior to the signing of the Loan Agreement.
-The Bank requires the application of, and compliance with, the Bank’s Anti-Corruption Guidelines,including without limitation the ’s Bank’s right to sanction and the Bank’s inspection and audit rights.
+The World Bank will review and agree on the list of eligible expenditures for retroactive financing during appraisal.
+The retroactive financing period is up to 12 months prior to the signing of the LA.
+The World Bank requires the application of, and compliance with, the Bank’s Anti-Corruption Guidelines, and AIIB’s Policy on Prohibited Practices”, dated December 8, 2016, with respect to the prohibited practices of “Misuse of Resources” and “Theft”, as defined therein, to the extent that such Prohibited Practices are not covered in the Bank’s Anti-Corruption Guidelines; including without limitation the World Bank and AIIB’s right to sanction and the World Bank and AIIB’s inspection and audit rights, as applicable.

 Audit.
 The audit of the project financial statements prepared by the PIU will be conducted (a) by the State Audit Office of Georgia or by independent private auditor acceptable to the Bank in accordance with terms of reference acceptable to the Bank, and (b) according to the International Standards on Auditing issued by the International Auditing and Assurance Standards Board of the International Federation of Accountants.
 Annual audited project financial statements will be submitted to the Bank within six months after the end of each fiscal year and at the project closing.
 The MoILHSA will publicly disclose the audit reports on their websites within one month after receiving them from the auditor.
-After formally receiving the audit reports from the borrower, the Bank will make them publicly available according to the World Bank Policy on Access to Information.
+After formally receiving the audit reports from the borrower, the World Bank will make them publicly available according to the World Bank Policy on Access to Information.

 In order for the contract to be eligible, the procurement procedures followed by the Borrower shall be consistent with Sections I, II and III of the Procurement Regulations.
-The Bank’s Procurement Consultant supports the task team in reviewing contracts and determining whether they meet these requirements.
+The World Bank’s Procurement Consultant supports the task team in reviewing contracts and determining whether they meet these requirements.
 Note that the test is “consistent with” rather than “in accordance with” i.e. the borrower is not required to have followed the Procurement Regulations.
 The method of procurement should be fit for purpose including consideration that fast track emergency procedures such as procurement without competition may be applicable for procurement required to respond to emergencies.

 The following checklist determining the eligibility of contracts for retroactive financing includes the following: